nluizsoliveira/Pokemon-Like-Digimon-Game/README.md

 # Pokemon-Like-Digimon-Game

-To run, download all the files in the same folder and open main.html.
+Download all the files in the same folder and open main.html in the browser.

 This is an alfa version.
 The project is not completed yet.
 The game ends when the first battle ends.